Skip navigation

 • Keep the chin lifted and head tilted.

 • Give 2 rescue breaths.
 Each breath should take about a second and make the chest rise.
+Allow the air to exit after each breath.

-8. Repeat chest compressions and rescue breathing until the person recovers or help arrives.
-If an AED for adults is available, use it as soon as possible.
+8. Repeat cycles of 30 chest compressions and 2 rescue breaths until the person recovers or help arrives.

 DO NOT

-• If the person has normal breathing, coughing, or movement, DO NOT begin chest compressions.
+• If the person has normal breathing, coughing, or movement, do not begin chest compressions.
 Doing so may cause the heart to stop beating.

-• Unless you are a health professional, DO NOT check for a pulse.
+• Unless you are a health professional, do not check for a pulse.
 Only a health care professional is properly trained to check for a pulse.

 When to Contact a Medical Professional